Home School Feature

 The strength of any school is in its families and community and HCOS has been encouraged by the generous donations so far.
 One generous family, who wished to remain anonymous, said, “My son is actually currently participating at Heritage Christian Online School.
 We are disappointed about the cutting of funding from the Ministry of Education.
 We understand that we are not the only education sector being cut down on funding, but HCOS offers good programs and we wish that more students are able to participate!
 We are blessed to have the ability to donate and we wish everyone in HCOS can stay too!”

-Daleen Bybee (pictured with her family to the right), a mum from another HCOS family who donated explains, “We have been with HCOS for 5 years.
+Daleen Bybee (pictured with her family), a mum from another HCOS family who donated explains, “We have been with HCOS for 5 years.
 My kids have learned and thrived within the flexible and individualized framework that Heritage offers their students.
 We have had awesome teachers and have found the overarching support top-notch.
 We choose to give to the Forward Together bursary campaign because we want other families to have the same opportunity we have had, regardless of financial constraints.
 Tuition and decreased resource funding should not be a deciding factor for families when considering distributed (home) learning and HCOS.”

 Advancement, moving forward together, reminds us that educational choice does come with a cost.
 The cost involves commitment and sacrifice.
 In moving forward together, no one is left behind.
 Educational choice is preserved.
 Everyone is essential in this educational ecosystem.